To ensure your vote is counted in the 2026 General Election on November 3, 2026 follow these steps:

 In order to vote in Iowa's elections, you must be a registered voter.

-Click here to register to vote online.
+Click here to register or update to vote online.
+You will need your driver's license.

 Click here to download a Voter Registration Form.